techatin/techatin.github.io/posts/2017-04-21-regular-languages.md

 - $\delta$ is the transition function $\delta: \sum \times S \rightarrow S$ that states what state you will end up in given the current state and input.
 - $F$ is the set of final states.
 If a sequence of input lands us in the final state, we say that the FSA **accepts** the input

+So now it may be time to talk about what we call 'regular languages'.
+Loosely speaking, regular languages are languages that can be descibed by some FSA.
+In other words, a language is a regular language if all its string can be accepted by some FSA.

+But the problem is, how are regular languages constructed other than specifying some FSA, which can be troublesome most of the time.
+The answer, is familiar and yet interesting - regular expressions.

+The mathematical definition of regular expressions is as follows:

+We say R is a regular expression if R is

+- $a$ for some $a$ in the alphabet $\sum$ or

+- $\epsilon$ or

+- $\emptyset$ or

+- $(R_1 \cup R_2)$, where $R_1$ and $R_2$ are regular expressions

+- $(R_1 \circ R_2)$, where $R_1$ and $R_2$ are regular expressions

+- $R_1^*$, where $R_1$ is a regular expressions

+In the above definition, $a \cup b$ means 'either a or b', $a \circ b$ means 'a, and then b', and $a^*$ means 'zero or more occurrences of a'.
+Note the distinction between $\epsilon$ and $\emptyset$.
+The former means 'match the empty string', while the latter means 'nothing, even the empty string'!

+So now, do you see how the things come together?
+Regular expression is no more than just one way to specify what type of string we really need.
+But sometimes, it may be useful to know when regular expression fails.
+For instance, is it possible for you to match a string that has the same amount of 0's and 1's using just regular expression?
+It turns out to be impossible.
+But to prove this mathematically may not be easy.
+With the introduction of the lemma, our job is greatly simplified.
+The lemma goes like this: